 The bottom of the shell becomes their HatchiBaby’s “nest,” and it’s full of accessories.
 There’s a bottle, a rattle, a cuddle buddy (a toy for a toy!), a brush, a high chair and a secret message, essentially a sticker kids can affix to the included birth certificate, which also has a place for them to write the name they choose for their HatchiBaby.
 The accessories have specific uses.
 A hungry HatchiBaby responds well to the bottle being placed on its mouth while a rattle makes it dance.
 Brushing a HatchiBaby’s fur causes it to coo.
 You get the idea.

-Kids know how their HatchiBaby is feeling based on its eyes.
-They glow different colors that correspond with specific moods or feelings for kids to reply to.
-For example, orange eyes indicate gasiness, prompting kids to rub their HatchiBaby’s bottom to burp it.
-There are also a bunch of games kids can play, from Peek a Boo to memory-based games.
-HatchiBaby’s can also repeat what kids say using their abnormally high voices.
+Kids know what their HatchiBaby is feeling based on its eyes.
+They glow a different color for each specific mood, prompting kids to react.
+For example, orange eyes indicate gassiness, signaling kids to rub their HatchiBaby’s bottom to burp it.
+There are also a bunch of games kids can play, from Peek-a-Boo to memory-based games.
+A HatchiBaby can also repeat what kids say, using their abnormally high voices.

 We don’t know why Hatchimals were such a big hit, but we’re confident that HatchiBabies are going to be a successful sequel and one of the most difficult-to-find toys this holiday season.
 Our advice: Avoid the chaos of the mall and the price-gouging of the resale market.
 If you want to get a HatchiBaby for your kid, get one as soon as possible.

 This article was originally published on